-Building off our 30+ year history of hosting the Island Teachers Conference, the Workforce Pathways Conference is a two-day conference that works to connect island and coastal educators and industry leaders to guide Maine students and adults toward promising workforce pathways.
+Building off the 30+ year history of the Island Teachers Conference, the Workforce Pathways Conference is a two-day event that connects island and coastal educators and industry leaders to help guide Maine students and adults toward promising workforce pathways.
 With a sharp focus on helping to support clear education and career pathways for local residents and improve community resilience in the face of change, the conference centers around three key sectors: the digital economy, the creative economy, and climate resilience trades.

 Join us in building a more resilient Maine coast!